Skip to main content

 Standard Model Agencies provide this service.

 Do you have a family member or friend who assists you at home?
-Relief care is when a support worker comes to your house so the people who usually support you can take a break.
+Relief care is when a different worker helps you so the people who usually support you can take a break.
+This can happen at your own home or at a different place.

 It doesn’t matter whether the people who usually support you are unpaid or paid.
 You can use relief care either way.
 This is a daily service.